 Processing – means collecting, amending, handling, storing or disclosing personal information

-Personal Information – Information about living individuals that enables them to be identified – e.g. name and address.
-It does not apply to information about organisations, companies and agencies but applies to named persons, such as individual volunteers or employees within Lincoln Security Ltd
+Personal Information – Information about living individuals that enables them to be identified – e.g. name , address , email address contact telephone number .
+This also applies to information collected from customers, employees of organisations, companies and agencies and applies to named persons, such as individual volunteers or employees within Lincoln Security Ltd

-Lincoln Security Ltd is the Data Controller under the Act, which means that it determines what purposes personal information held will be used for.
-It is also responsible for notifying the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.
+Lincoln Security Ltd is the Data Controller under GDPR , which means that it determines what purposes personal information held will be used for.
+It is also responsible for notifying (if required to do so) the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.

-Lincoln Security Ltd may be required to share data with other organizations such as Government and Local Authority Departments or Institutions.
+Lincoln Security Ltd may be required under compliance to legal obligations, to share data with other organizations such as HMRC , and Local Authority Departments or Institutions.

 The Data Subject will be made aware in most circumstances how and with whom their information will be shared.
 There are circumstances where the law allows Lincoln Security Ltd to disclose data (including sensitive data) without the data subject’s consent.